Indre-V/bee-aware/README.md

 ## Wireframes

 Wireframes for the website were made using Balsamiq tool.
 Keeping in mind mobile first approach, wireframe for mobile was designed first.
 Naturally there is some deviation from wireframes in the live version of the website to accommodate the content.
-I have removed the logo for the mobile version and added a background image.
+I have moved logo to the right and mobile menu to the left for estetic reasons.
 As the information is laid out in a logical sequence, the decision was made to have one-page website to enhance the end user experience.

 ### [Mobile and Desktop Wireframes](docs/mobile-desktop-wireframes.pdf "Mobile and Desktop Wireframes")